Hurdlow railway station

-Hurdlow railway station was near to the hamlet of Hurdlow within Hartington Middle Quarter civil parish, to the south east of Buxton, Derbyshire on the LNWR line to Ashbourne and the south.
+Hurdlow railway station served the hamlet of Hurdlow, within the Hartington Middle Quarter civil parish, near Buxton, in Derbyshire, England.
+It was a stop on the London and North Western Railway's line to and the south.

 History

-It opened for goods in 1833 on the Cromford and High Peak Railway from Whaley Bridge to Cromford.
-Passenger service began in 1856, but it closed in 1877.
-When it became part of the Ashbourne Line, the LNWR opened it again in 1894.
+The station opened for goods in 1833 on the Cromford and High Peak Railway, between Whaley Bridge to Cromford.
+Passenger services began in 1856, but it closed in 1877.
+When it became part of the Ashbourne Line, the LNWR reopened it in 1894.

-In some timetables it was listed as Hurdlow for Longnor and Monyash; the platforms and buildings were of timber construction, as in all the stations on the line.
+In some timetables, it was listed as Hurdlow for Longnor and Monyash; the platforms and buildings were of timber construction, as in all the stations on the line.